besarthoxhaj/phoenix/push-notifications.md

   * A Provisioning Profile authenticates your device to run app
   * In Xcode > Preferences > Accounts click 'Download all' to download the Push notification provisioning profile

+**NB: For Ad Hoc Production (beta testing) or Production (submission to the App store), new certificates and keys need to be generated so the whole of Step 3 needs to be repeated.**

 ### Step 4: Set up the APN server

 Our app server sends push notifications to APNs which then sends it to the user